 Across Texas and across the nation, too little data is collected and too much of what is collected is not utilized.
 Measures for Justice, a nationally recognized nonprofit organization designed to gather criminal justice system data from every county across the U.S., released a report in 2021 articulating The Power and Problem of Criminal Justice Data after reviewing data collection processes in twenty states.
 The lack of data or the ability to analyze the data limits the ability to make informed decisions about policy or to garner public trust in the system.
 Texas counties can capitalize on their data collection and improve the data collection process across the SIM by taking several steps.
-SAMHSA has an article on Data Collection Across the Sequential Intercept Model: Essential Measures that contains insightful techniques that can be reviewed and implemented on a local level.
+SAMHSA has an article on Measures that contains insightful techniques that can be reviewed and implemented on a local level.
+Ensuring the accuracy of Texas Law Enforcement Telecommunications System (TLETS) data is an important part of improving data collection in Texas.